openenclave/openenclave/docs/DesignDocs/SGX_Endorsements_V2.md

 ##### tcbDate:
 	type: string
 	format: date-time
-	description: >- Representation of date and time when the TCB level was certified not to be vulnerable to any issues described in SAs that were published on or prior to this date.
+	description: >- Representation of date and time when the TCB level was certified not to be vulnerable to any issues described in Security Advisories (SAs) that were published on or prior to this date.
 The time shall be in UTC and the encoding shall be compliant to ISO 8601 standard (YYYY-MM-DDThh:mm:ssZ).

 ##### tcbStatus:
 	type: string